SpeedAug: Policy Acceleration via Tempo-Enriched Policy and RL Fine-Tuning: Conclusion

 \section{Conclusion}

-We propose~\textbf{\acronym}, an RL-based policy acceleration framework that efficiently fine-tunes pre-trained policies for faster task execution. \acronym pre-trains a policy on speed-augmented demonstrations and constructs a behavior prior that captures diverse action tempos.
-Fine-tuning the tempo-enriched policy using RL significantly improves the sample efficiency of existing RL and policy acceleration baselines.
+We propose~\textbf{\texttt{\acronym}}, an RL-based policy acceleration framework that efficiently fine-tunes pre-trained policies for faster task execution. \texttt{\acronym} pre-trains a policy on speed-augmented demonstrations and constructs a behavior prior that captures diverse action tempos.
+Fine-tuning the tempo-enriched policy using RL significantly improves the sample efficiency of existing RL and policy acceleration baselines without success rate trade-off.
+We validated our method in simulated and real-robot manipulation tasks, demonstrating that our method can be practically used to obtain a high-throughput policy from slow demonstrations.

-For future work, we plan to extend our study to vision-based policies and a broader range of robotic tasks and environments.
-Although our approach significantly improves sample efficiency, RL still requires millions of online interactions steps to accelerate policies, which may be impractical in real-world scenarios.
-Thus, developing methods that further reduce the need for online interaction remains an important direction for future research.
+Despite these gains, our approach still faces several practical challenges.
+Our current formulation assumes a position-based action space, which makes it difficult to directly apply our method to other common control schemes, such as velocity-based control.
+Also, the initial behavior of the tempo-enriched policy stochastically executes diverse tempos, which may raise safety concerns during early-stage fine-tuning.
+For future work, we expect that extending our method to a wider range of action spaces, such as relative action spaces, and combining it with heuristic tempo selection methods can further enhance the practicality of our method.

 \newcounter{appsection} {\Alph{appsection}}

 [1]{ \refstepcounter{appsection}